illsky/HANA-PROCEDURE/README.md

 # HANA-PROCEDURE
-HANA PROCEDURE  --  record my hana procdures from now on!
+HANA PROCEDURE  --  it's a new begining!